Latest Northwest Iowa Fishing Report Out 7/19/12

 Big Spirit Lake

-With recent rains and warm temperatures the water clarity has declined, but the spillway is now running.
-Bullhead – Good: There have been lots of bullheads caught off the north grade and a few at Templar Park.
-Most were coming on worms but minnows and leaches also caught a few.
-Northern Pike – Fair: With warmer water temperatures northern pike should become more difficult to catch but they will still be hanging out along weed edges.
+Bullhead – Fair: Action has slowed on the grade but a few fish are being caught on the main lake around weeds.
+Traditional presentations should be used such as a worm on the bottom.
+Northern Pike – Slow: Northern pike may become more difficult to catch but they will still be hanging out along weed edges.
 Casting or trolling along or near these weed edges should produce the best action.
 White Bass – Fair: Look for schools of white bass breaking the surface in the morning and afternoon, once located a popper or minnow bait should get some action.
+A few smallmouth bass should also be expected while fishing a school of white bass.
 Smallmouth Bass – Fair: Some of the bigger smallmouth are being caught on weed edges but the rock piles are still producing a few.
 Largemouth Bass – Fair: The largemouth are still being found near weeds but some are also starting to disperse to other areas in the lake.
-Yellow Perch – Slow: Action has picked up a bit look for most perch in deeper water on mudflats.
-Walleye – Fair: Leeches and night crawlers seemed to be the choice bait by most fishermen with minnows bringing some success as well.
-Trolling crank baits in the 10 to 20 foot range has been another good tactic.
+Yellow Perch – Fair: Action is picking up.
+Look for schools of perch on the mudflats in 18-plus feet of water.
+Try drifting crawlers on bottom bouncers or with slip bobbers.
+A GPS or marker buoy could prove to be very useful once a school is located.
+A few perch are also being caught in or near the weeds while targeting walleye or other species.
+Walleye – Slow: With the warm water fishing has slowed a bit but a few fish are still being caught.
+Best results have been coming in early morning, at dusk, and after dark using slow presentations.
+The water temperature has climbed into the mid 80s.

 East Okoboji Lake

-With the spillway now running many fishermen are targeting the north end of the lake.
-Bullhead – Fair: Try using worms on bottom.
-Walleye – Fair: Try fishing near bottom with crawlers and leeches or trolling crankbaits.
+Bullhead – Fair: Try worms on the bottom.
+Channel Catfish – Fair: Try cut bait around rocks and wood during low light conditions.
+Walleye – Fair: Fish near bottom with crawlers and leeches or trolling crankbaits.
 Twister tails can also be productive.
-Yellow Bass – Good: Many yellow bass are being caught try looking for rocks and wood and use small baits.
+Yellow Bass – Good: Many yellow bass are being caught using small baits near rocks and wood.

 West Okoboji Lake

 Try fishing early in the morning to avoid boat traffic.
 Northern Pike – Fair: Find weed beds and you have found the pike try using spoons or most anything resembling a minnow and don’t forget the steel leader.
-Bluegill – Good: Action is picking up in the main lake around docks but there are still a good number of fish in the canals.
-Try using small jigs coupled with light line and a small bobber.
-Smallmouth Bass – Slow: A few smallies have been caught off rock piles but fish spook easily in the clear water.
-Largemouth Bass – Fair: Fish are still in the canals but there are a few being caught in the bays around the weed beds.
+Bluegill – No Report: Look for bluegills around weed edges and try fishing in the early morning or later afternoon.
+A small jig on a slip bobber or a plain hook with live bait should bring results.
+Smallmouth Bass – Fair: A few smallies have been caught off rock piles but with the clear water most fish are spooky.
+Largemouth Bass – Fair: Try fishing around weed edges in the bays.
 Walleye – Fair: A few fish were caught trolling crankbaits as well as live bait rigs with crawlers and leeches.

 A reminder to bow fishermen please dispose of your fish properly and it is unlawful to sell fish.
 With the summer season upon us remember to be courteous to fellow lake users.
-For more information on fishing in northwest Iowa, call the Spirit Lake Hatchery at 712-336-1840.
+For more information, call the Spirit Lake Hatchery at 712-336-1840.

 Leave a ReplySheldon Broadcasting Company, Inc. appreciates your comments that abide by the following guidelines: